 Related Articles: The Best Camping Cookware and The Ultimate Camp Kitchen.
-Most of these receipes require more prep time and dishes.
+Most of these recipes require more prep time and dishes.
 For more simple options, see our Backpacking Food Recommendations

 Being able to bring lots of gear has definite upsides.
 There's the matter of a soft night's sleep on your favorite cushy camping mattress.
-Perhaps an even bigger plus is the ability to bring enough cooking gadgets to make food prep similar to that in your own kitchen.
+An even bigger plus is the ability to bring enough cooking gadgets to make food prep like your kitchen's.
 Plus, here we offer options.
 A kid's section?
 Check.
 A gourmet cooking section?
 Check.
 Are you a vegetarian?
 Check.

-Car camping means you don't have to sacrifice quality or taste for convenience.
-You may also be surprised at how much time, equipment and money can be spent on tent-side food.
+Camping means you don't have to sacrifice food quality or taste for convenience.
+You may also be surprised at how much time, equipment, and money can be spent on tent-side food.
 See “Is Camping Food Worth It?” at the bottom of this article.

 Cooking While Camping

-At OutdoorGearLab we believe that cooking at your campsite can be quick, easy, painless and delicious.
+At OutdoorGearLab, cooking at your campsite can be quick, easy, painless, and delicious.
 Spices and herbs can intensify a meal and take up little space; check out the The Ultimate Camp Kitchen for a list so you don't leave anything noteworthy behind.

-Pro Tip: if you have a smartphone, use the screenshot feature so you can access your recipes without internet access.
+Pro Tip: if you have a smartphone, use the screenshot feature to access your recipes without internet access.

 Top 10 Breakfast Meals

-Here's a mix of our Top 10 breakfast ideas, ranging from pre-made to those that require a bit more effort.
+Here's a mix of our Top 10 breakfast ideas, from pre-made to those requiring more effort.

 - Biscuits and Gravy.
 Pick up a can of pre-made biscuits from the store or make homemade biscuits before (or during) your trip — your call.
 Check out a recipe for Biscuits and Sausage Gravy, as well as Biscuits and Vegetarian Sausage Gravy.

 - Omelets in a Bag and Toast.
 Bring bread and some fresh jam for this offering.
-If you like to plan ahead, use a gallon-size ziplock bag and pour in two eggs or so for each person per day (adjust accordingly).
-Add any meats, tofu or veggies.
-Fire up the stove in the morning, boil a suitable size pot of water, drop in the bag and boil for 12-13 minutes.
+If you like to plan, use a gallon-size ziplock bag and pour in two eggs for each person daily (adjust accordingly).
+Add any meats, tofu, or veggies.
+Fire up the stove in the morning, boil a suitable-sized pot of water, drop it in the bag, and boil for 12-13 minutes.
 While your eggs are cooking, toast your bread and slather on any butter or jam.
 You can also make eggs in a paper bag.
 Read more here.

 - Pre-made Breakfast Sandwiches.
-If you're psyched on saving time, make these sandwiches in your kitchen the night before you take off and stash them in your cooler.
-Ideas: sausage, bacon or ham alongside egg and cheese.
-Or for the vegetarians, veggies and cheese.
-If you prefer to make biscuits from scratch, make them at home, wrap them in aluminum foil and freeze until needed.
+If you're psyched about saving time, make these sandwiches in your kitchen the night before you take off and stash them in your cooler.
+Ideas: sausage, bacon, or ham alongside egg and cheese.
+Or for vegetarians, veggies, and cheese.
+If you prefer to make biscuits from scratch, make them at home, wrap them in aluminum foil, and freeze until needed.

 - Pancakes.
-An obvious breakfast choice, but also one of the most delicious.
+It is an obvious breakfast choice but also one of the most delicious.
 A favorite mix is Sprouted Grain by Arrowhead Mills.
-Add a few eggs, oil, milk, and honey and you're in for a treat.
+Add a few eggs, oil, milk, and honey, and you'll be in for a treat.
 Or, pick up a package of pancake mix that only requires adding water.

 - Oatmeal or Breakfast Grains.
-Individual packets of oatmeal are easy to bring while almonds or walnuts add punch.
+Individual oatmeal packets are easy to bring, while almonds or walnuts add punch.
 Fresh fruit on the side or in the bowl will raise the ante.

 - Tofu or Egg Veggie Scramble.
-Tofu or eggs can be used in this breakfast dish that can easily be cooked over an outdoor stove.
-Here's a list of possible ingredients: sweet potatoes, potatoes, butternut squash, onions, spinach, red peppers, cilantro, arugula, tomatillos and tomatoes.
-Add in the tofu or eggs during the last 10 minutes of cook time.
+Tofu or eggs can be used in this breakfast dish and can easily be cooked over an outdoor stove.
+Here's a list of possible ingredients: sweet potatoes, potatoes, butternut squash, onions, spinach, red peppers, cilantro, arugula, tomatillos, and tomatoes.
+Add tofu or eggs during the last 10 minutes of cooking.
 To save time, chop veggies at home.

 - Blueberry Muffins.
 Read more about how to make muffins (use any flavor that you wish - boxed mix or homemade) that take less than 20 minutes to prepare.

 - Breakfast Burritos.
-A great choice, no matter the time of day.
+It's a great choice, no matter the time of day.
 Burritos can be pre-made at home and frozen or you can fire up the compact stove, sauté your favorite fillings, and wrap up the goodness.
-If you're pre-making the burritos, wrapping them in aluminum foil will allow you to drop the burrito into the camp fire for an easy heating option.
+If you're pre-making the burritos, wrapping them in aluminum foil will allow you to drop them into the campfire for an easy heating option.

 - Fireside Cinnamon Rolls.
 Check out the tutorial by Anne here.